Nowosad/rspatial-map-challenge-2020/README.md

 ## Day 25

 2020-11-25 - COVID-19 - *It’s 2020 and I’m just as fed up with COVID-19 as you are, but just can’t skip this theme this year.
-Check [this blog post](https://www.esri.com/arcgis-blog/products/product/mapping/mapping-coronavirus-responsibly/)for some tips*
+Check [this blog post](https://www.esri.com/arcgis-blog/products/product/mapping/mapping-coronavirus-responsibly/) for some tips*

 <img src="figs/day25-example.png" width="500">